Dragon Ball Z season 1: English dub

-The program would air during early morning time slots in most markets.
+This dub aired during early morning time slots in most U.S. markets.
 It was part of the "Saban Network for Kids", a 1996–97 syndicated programming block which included other Saban anime dubs, such as Eagle Riders and Samurai Pizza Cats,Indiana Gazette, Apr 27, 1997, p.
 53 as well as Masked Rider, Saban's Adventures of Oliver Twist and The Why Why Family.
-Heightened exposure from Saban helped ensure a larger audience for the series, which led to Funimation creating a second syndicated dub season in 1997, intended to air in its own hour long block.
+When Dragon Ball Z aired on this block, it had live action introductions and commercial break bumpers with children on bungee jumping ropes.
+These live action segments were also used on the other shows from the "Saban Network for Kids", and some of them had Power Rangers actor Greg Bullock, who played Lt.
+Stone on that series.
+The first season was a success, which led to Funimation creating a second dub season, that aired in syndication between late 1997 and mid-1998.
+When the first season was still airing in early 1997, Saban announced they would be airing the upcoming second season in its own two episode hour-long block, due to the first season's strong ratings.
+For the second season, non-live action bumpers replaced the live action ones from the first season.